meguminakao/IGCN/README.md

-# IGCN : Image-to-graph network for 2D/3D deformable mesh registration
+# IGCN : Image-to-graph network for 2D/3D deformable registration
+IGCN is designed as a generalized 2D/3D mesh registration framework for shape reconstruction from a single-viewpoint projection image.

 # Prerequisites